amirrezafatemi/NetworkSniffer/README.md

    I also provided you a secondary tool named `devsfinder`.
    It simply shows all of your network interfaces.

-   To use this tool run:
+   To compile this execute the following command:

 ```bash
    gcc -o devsfinder devsfinder.c -l pcap